peteroupc/peteroupc.github.io/graphics.md

 ### Further Reading

+- (Akenine-)Möller, T., Haines, E., _Real-Time Rendering_ (first edition), 1999.
+- Donnelly, P., "Moving Your Game to Windows, Part III: Sound, Graphics, Installation, and Documentation", Microsoft Developer Network, Nov.
+25, 1996.
+- Lamothe, A., _Black Art of 3D Game Programming_, Waite Group Press, 1995.
+- Lamothe, A., _Tricks of the 3D Game Programming Gurus: Advanced 3D Graphics and Rasterization_, Sams, 2003.
+Published after 1999, but most of the 3-D capabilities discussed there are within the spirit of this specification.
 - Lamothe, A., _Tricks of the Windows Game Programming Gurus_, Sams, 1999.
-- Tomas (Akenine-)Möller, Eric Haines, _Real-Time Rendering_ (first edition), 1999.
-- Lamothe, A., _Black Art of 3D Game Programming_, Waite Group, 1995.
 - Roca, Jordi, et al., "[**Workload Characterization of 3D Games**](https://ieeexplore.ieee.org/abstract/document/4086130)", _2006 IEEE International Symposium on Workload Characterization_.
 IEEE, 2006.
 Study on measuring certain features of 3-D games that are of interest in this specification, including triangles per frame.
 See the [**`attila-sim` repository**](https://github.com/attila-gpu/attila-sim).
-- Lamothe, A., _Tricks of the 3D Game Programming Gurus: Advanced 3D Graphics and Rasterization_, Sams, 2003.
+- Rodent, H., "Animation in Win32", Microsoft Developer Network, Feb.
+1, 1994.
+- Thompson, N., _Animation Techniques in Win32_, Microsoft Press, 1995.

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>